VCTLabs/vct-enclustra-bsp-platform/README_workflows.rst

   # <insert USB card reader or sdcard>
   $ DISK=/dev/sda tox -e bmap    # USE YOUR SDCARD DEVICE
   $ tox -e qspi                  # build qspi flash artifacts
-  $ DISK=/dev/sda tox -e deploy  # deploy qspi flash artifacts to sdcard
+  $ DISK=/dev/sda tox -e deploy  # USE YOUR SDCARD DEVICE

 The last few lines of console messages should look like this::